Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-7/README.md

 ```

 &nbsp;
-Clear all previous builds and build information
+Clear all previous builds and build metadata.
 ```bash
 make mrproper
 ```

 &nbsp;
-Copy usable kernel configuration file (such as [this one](config-2.2.1_ps2-7)) into correct location in kernel source directory.
+Copy usable kernel configuration file (such as the included ```config_ps2``` file, or [the author's configuration file](config-2.2.1_ps2-7)) into correct location in kernel source directory.
 ```bash
 cp /path/to/working/kernel/config/file config
 cp config .config